Bug report #10115

 If you remove the "%" from column name them it all works as expected with no crash.

-#7 Updated by Giovanni Manghi over 6 years ago
+#7 Updated by Giovanni Manghi about 7 years ago

 - Subject changed from Joining csv to table causes crash to columns with a "%" in their name can cause crash and/or problems with symbology